• Skip to primary navigation

 Instructions

-Chicken Thighs with Tomatoes and Olives in a skillet with blue napkin and bowl with rice and chicken
+Chicken Thighs with Tomatoes and Olives in a cast iron skillet and white towel

 • Make sure your pan is hot before & while searing the chicken so that the skin will get crispy and won't stick to the pan.
 If your chicken is sticking to the pan it's because the skin hasn't cooked for long enough yet or the pan isn't hot enough.